Education of immigrants in the United States: Employment/Income

-Immigrants participate in the US labor force at higher rates than their native-born counterparts, and they have a lower unemployment rate by 0.3%. ⅔ of immigrants are in the workforce, as compared to 63.1% of native-born people.
+Immigrants participate in the US labor force at higher rates than their native-born counterparts, and they have a lower unemployment rate by 0.3%.
+Two-thirds of immigrants are in the workforce, as compared to 63.1% of native-born people.
 However, this distinction is likely due to the fact that immigrants tend to be older than their native-born counterparts as a whole.

 Possibly because more immigrant families are in the labor force, they have a significantly higher proportion of households earning an income and a significantly lower proportion of households collecting Social Security income.
 However, immigrants are more likely to collect SNAP (Supplemental Nutrition Assistance Program) benefits, and they have a lower median household income and per-person mean earnings.

 Despite immigrants having a higher median income and collecting fewer benefits from the government, they are also more likely to report being below the poverty line.

 Academic research has identified an "immigrant paradox" where children of immigrants (or very young immigrants), despite sociocultural limitations, often perform better than their native-born (and native family) counterparts.
 This is likely due to immigrants wanting to rise to their previous social standing in their country of origin.